Swab, Spit Or Stay Home? A Wide Variety Of Plans To Keep Coronavirus Off Campus

 "It feels like the university doesn't really care whether we get sick or not," says El-Jayyousi, who is scheduled for two in-person classes and lives at home with his parents and 90-year-old grandmother.

 He'd seen a study from researchers at Yale and Harvard that recommends a more widespread testing approach for campuses.
-He asked his instructors if he could join lectures remotely once classes begin A ug.
-24. One was considering it; the other rejected the idea.
+He asked his instructors if he could join lectures remotely once classes begin on Monday.
+One was considering it; the other rejected the idea.

 "It was kind of very dismissive, like 'so what?' " El-Jayyousi says.

-But that "so what?" felt enormous, packed with fear and unknowns for El-Jayyousi — and some of the 20 million other students enrolled in some level of post-secondary education in America, if they are not already online only.
+But that "so what?" felt enormous, packed with fear and unknowns for El-Jayyousi — and some of the 20 million other students enrolled in some level of postsecondary education in America, if they are not already online only.

 In keeping with the uncoordinated national response to the COVID-19 pandemic in other sectors, institutions of higher education have received little guidance, such as a set of suggested standards, from the federal government or anywhere else.
 They've essentially been left to make their own decisions, so the policies for reopening campuses that abruptly shut in March are all over the map.